snowcap/snowcap-website/README.md

     SetEnv mailer_user your_user
     SetEnv mailer_password your_password

+If you want to change the path for the administration part, add the following:

+    SetEnv admin_path some_path

 Look at the Symfony2 documentation for more information about handling cache refreshing, database updates ...